 Associate Professor, Australian Catholic University

-Other work includes reviews into the use of data walls in schools and the use of learning progressions to inform teaching and assessment practices.
-Lenore’s recent publications in leading international journals and publishing houses, including Routledge and Springer, encompass her interest in assessment practices across all phases of education.
-Forthcoming books include Achieving accountability through collaboration in initial teacher education: Another pathway for teaching performance assessments (Wyatt-Smith, Adie & Nuttall, 2021, Springer), and Performance assessment, standards and evidence: Professionalising teacher education and teaching (Wyatt-Smith, Adie, Haynes, & Day, 2021, Routledge).
+Lenore’s current body of writing exemplifies her two research strands and includes research on changing school assessment culture, reviews into the use of data walls in schools and the use of learning progressions to inform teaching and assessment practices, and the introduction of teaching performance assessments into initial teacher education.
+Recent books include Teaching performance assessments as a cultural disruptor in initial teacher education: Standards, evidence and collaboration (Wyatt-Smith, Adie & Nuttall, 2021, Springer), and Professionalizing teacher education: Performance assessment, standards, moderation, and evidence (Wyatt-Smith, Adie, Haynes, & Day, 2022, Routledge).